MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-intro.md

    :::image type="content" source="media/sse-deployment-guide-intro/global-secure-access-main-inline.png" alt-text="Diagram that shows initial activation page for Microsoft Security Service Edge Solution." lightbox="media/sse-deployment-guide-intro/global-secure-access-main-expanded.png":::
 1. Go to **Global Secure Access (preview)** > **Connect** > **Traffic forwarding**.
 Turn on **Microsoft 365 profile** and **Private access profile**.
-Traffic forwarding enables you to configure the type of network traffic to tunnel through the Microsoft Entra Private Access and Microsoft Entra Internet Access for M365 services.
+Traffic forwarding enables you to configure the type of network traffic to tunnel through the Microsoft Entra Private Access and Microsoft Entra Internet Access for Microsoft 365 services.
 You set up [traffic forwarding profiles](../global-secure-access/concept-traffic-forwarding.md) to manage types of traffic.
-The **Microsoft 365 profile** is for Microsoft Entra Private Access for M365.
+The **Microsoft 365 profile** is for Microsoft Entra Private Access for Microsoft 365.
 The **Private access profile** is for Microsoft Entra Private Access.
 Microsoft Security Service Edge solution only captures traffic on client devices that have Global Secure Access Client installed.

    :::image type="content" source="media/sse-deployment-guide-intro/traffic-forwarding-profiles-inline.png" alt-text="Diagram that shows how to enable Microsoft 365 and Private access profiles." lightbox="media/sse-deployment-guide-intro/traffic-forwarding-profiles-expanded.png":::